 Internet Essentials From Comcast

-One unique perk to the Internet Essentials program is the ability for customers to purchase a subsidized laptop or desktop computer for $149, which is less expensive than what you’d usually find in-store or online.
+One unique perk is the ability for customers to purchase a subsidized laptop or desktop computer for $149.99, which is less expensive than what you’d find in a store or online.
 Depending on the computer you choose, it may include Microsoft Office and Google Docs plus Google Play Store.